 The Outer Ring:

 Initially, everything seems so easy and fun.
 The sky is the limit.
 You’re working on something you love.
 Your brain is bombarded with thoughts about wealth and prosperity.
 You’re 100% convinced that this business is going to crush the competitors and help you quit your 9 to 5 job.
 Additionally, you add in your Twitter bio stuff like CEO, founder, entrepreneur.
-“Finally, I’m one of the few chosen ones who are changing the world,” you tell to yourself.
+“Finally, I’m one of the few chosen ones who

 You spare no resources.
 “New laptop so I can show off online?”
 Sure.
 “A new outfit for my photoshoot?”
 Of course.
 “Should I hire one or two guys so they can help me with supporting my potential clients?”
 Only two?
 You hire 5.
 After all, there is more where that came from.
 If you fall short of money, you’ll get another loan.
 That’s why you spend money like crazy.
 You pamper your business like a newborn.
 After all, your new business is going to dominate the market.
 That’s what your mentor told you.
 Anything is possible, right?